 Did Someone Mention The Steps?

-When the Great Wall was constructed, the designers intentionally varied the height of the steps to upset any running charge by invaders.
-It’s a design strategy which has also upset the thousands of runners from around the world who try to conquer the wall each year.
+When the Great Wall of China was constructed, the designers intentionally varied the height of the steps to upset any running charge by invaders.
+It’s a design strategy which has also upset the thousands of runners from around the world who try to conquer the wall each year and run our Great Wall Marathon.
 The over 20,000 steps you will encounter will vary in height from a few centimeters to over 40 cm in height.
 Many of the original sections of the wall have a little more than a foot of rubble you’ll be trying to run on, use caution.
 The message here is to train for rugged conditions, train climbing stairs & hills, and descending stairs & hills, it will all help you in this amazing endeavor!

 Weather & Sun Protection